Le-Gris/minicon2024/slides.md

   </v-click>

 <!--
-A common generalization error for this problem:

-"the lowest shape / object in the grid".
+Now let's talk about a second kind of error: generalization errors

+So here the rule is to pick the object that is non-symmetric.

+[click] But many participants that tried this problem instead picked the object that is lowest in the grid.
+This happens to apply to 2/3 training examples.
 -->

 ---